 7. Use a Heat Protectant If You’re Going To Blow-Dry or Use Hot Tools.

 We get it.
-Sometimes you just want to switch up your style.
-But before you reach for the curling wand or (gasp!) the flat-iron, be sure to work in a good heat-protecting product to create a smooth barrier between your curls and damaging heat.
-If you want to ensure full protection and keep your hair healthy from being dry and damaged, use Detox & Repair sprays.
+Sometimes you want to switch up your style.
+But before you reach for the curling wand or (gasp!) the flat iron, be sure to work in a good heat-protecting product to create a smooth barrier between your curls and damaging heat.
 To learn how to straighten your curly hair, use our tips!

 8. Add Better Definition To Wavy Hair With a Curling Iron or a No-Heat Curling Technique.